kaihendry/singaporefoodcentres/README.md

 [NEA Hawkers page](http://www.myhawkers.sg/) sadly has an [unusable hawkers map](http://www.myhawkers.sg/discover).

 However it does expose its API and the myhawkers.json is the best information I've seen.

-# Drawing a map

-By default "Google Maps JavaScript API v3" does not show marker info or the closest marker, when viewing the map from IOS Safari.